Zakmapping/F4X-Hub/README.md

 3- The exploit works on all executors, but currently we advise you not to use executors due to Roblox's new protection system.

-# How F4X Hub made with?!:
-F4X Hub It was first created using Orion library but due to bugs and problems it had, we changed and now we use Rayfield.

 # About F4X Hub:
-- F4X Hub is an (client-side)
+- F4X Hub Roblox Exploit
-- 20+ Commands
+- 30+ Commands
 - Open Source
-- 1 Month of develompent

-if there any bugs contant with us in our discord server
+- Created by "F4X" (Python, Luau Developer)